Paul Martin (illustrator): Collier's

 General-interest magazines flourished before the advent of television.
-One of them was the historically significant Collier's, which experienced a revival under editor William L. Chenery in 1925.
-Martin drew twenty covers for the magazine between 1923 and 27.
-This included the Christmas issues of 1924 and 26.
-Some artists created a niche for themselves by focusing on drawing comical situations, domestic follies, political satire, pretty women, or simple pleasures.
-His recurring theme showed a youthful boy engaged in various lighthearted activities or situations.
-This included eighteen appearances on the covers of Collier's.
-Their descriptions are as follows: bobbing for apples, loading up on desserts, shooting marbles, playing the flute, decked out in a straw hat, shoveling snow, winding up a spinning top, carrying schoolbooks, eating holiday turkey, catching a baseball, playing football, going down a water slide, sleigh riding, happily swimming, saying grace, getting hair shaved, working as a messenger, and daydreaming about fishing.
-He rarely veered from that subject matter.
-The most striking departure was for a self-portrait.
-He portrayed himself as a well-dressed, vocal spectator at the horse races.
+(Note: This category included a variety of entertainment, pictures, politics, serials, short stories, and sports.)
+One of them was the historically significant Collier's, which experienced a resurgence under editor William L. Chenery in 1925.
+Martin drew twenty covers for the magazine between 1923 and 1927.
+These included the Christmas issues of 1924 and 1926.
+Some artists created a distinctive niche by focusing on drawing comical situations, domestic follies, political satire, pretty women, or simple pleasures.
+Martin's recurring theme featured a boy engaged in various lighthearted moments.
+This youth appeared on eighteen covers of Collier's: bobbing for apples, loading up on desserts, shooting marbles, playing the flute, sporting a straw hat, shoveling snow, winding up a spinning top, carrying schoolbooks, eating holiday turkey, catching a baseball, playing football, going down a water slide, sleigh riding, gleefully swimming, saying grace, getting a buzz cut, working as a messenger, and daydreaming about fishing.
+Martin rarely veered off course.
+The most striking departure was a self-portrait.
+He depicted himself as a well-dressed, vocal spectator at the horse races.